samzys/Getting_and_Cleaning_Data/CodeBook.md

 Variable name    | Description
 -----------------|------------
-subject          | ID the subject who performed the activity for each window sample.
-Its range is from 1 to 30. activity         | Activity name featDomain       | Feature: Time domain signal or frequency domain signal (Time or Freq) featInstrument   | Feature: Measuring instrument (Accelerometer or Gyroscope) featAcceleration | Feature: Acceleration signal (Body or Gravity) featVariable     | Feature: Variable (Mean or SD) featJerk         | Feature: Jerk signal featMagnitude    | Feature: Magnitude of the signals calculated using the Euclidean norm featAxis         | Feature: 3-axial signals in the X, Y and Z directions (X, Y, or Z) featCount        | Feature: Count of data points used to compute `average` featAverage      | Feature: Average of each variable for each activity and each subject
+subject          | ID of the subject who performed the activity(e.g., 1.2,...30) activity         | Activity name(e.g.,sitting, laying, walking and etc) domain           | the data is generated from time domain or frequency domain device           | whether the data is collected from the accelerometer or gyroscope acceleration     | whether it is a body acceleration signals or gravity acceleration signal) mathMethod       | the mathmatic method used for the raw data (e.g, Mean or SD) Jerk             | Jerk signal(derived from the body linear acceleration and angular velocity) Magnitude        | Magnitude of the signals calculated using the Euclidean norm axis             | 3-axis signals in the X, Y and Z directions meanValue        | Average of each variable for each activity and each subject

+subject